Vehmloewff/dots-3/README.md

 Hope this package helps you!

 Found a bug?
-[Open an issue](https://github.com/Vehmloewff/dots-3/issues/new) or Ping me on Discord: Vehmloewff#0714.
+[Open an issue](https://github.com/Vehmloewff/dots-3/issues/new), or ping me on Discord: Vehmloewff#0714.